PADCEV EJFV- enfortumab vedotin injection, powder, lyophilized, for solution

 Severe, life-threatening or fatal pneumonitis/ILD occurred in patients treated with PADCEV.

-When PADCEV was given in combination with pembrolizumab, 10% of the 564 patients treated with combination therapy had pneumonitis/ILD of any grade and 4% had Grade 3-4.
+When PADCEV was given in combination with intravenous pembrolizumab for the treatment of locally advanced or mUC, 10% of the 564 patients treated with combination therapy had pneumonitis/ILD of any grade and 4% had Grade 3-4.
 A fatal event of pneumonitis/ILD occurred in two patients (0.4%).
-The incidence of pneumonitis/ILD, including severe events, occurred at a higher rate when PADCEV was given in combination with pembrolizumab compared to PADCEV as a single agent.
+The incidence of pneumonitis/ILD, including severe events, occurred at a higher rate when PADCEV was given in combination with intravenous pembrolizumab compared to PADCEV as a single agent.
 The median time to onset of any grade pneumonitis/ILD was 4 months (range: 0.3 to 26 months).

 In clinical trials of PADCEV as a single agent, 3% of the 720 patients treated with PADCEV had pneumonitis/ILD of any grade and 0.8% had Grade 3-4.
 The median time to onset of any grade pneumonitis/ILD was 2.9 months (range: 0.6 to 6 months).